solana-labs/solana/docs/src/developing/programming-model/accounts.md

 The security model enforces that an account's data can only be modified by the account's `Owner` program.
-This allows the program to trust that the data passed to them via accounts they own.
+This allows the program to trust that the data is passed to them via accounts they own.
 The runtime enforces this by rejecting any transaction containing a program that attempts to write to an account it does not own.

-If a program were to not check account validity, it might read an account it thinks it owns but doesn't.
+If a program were to not check account validity, it might read an account it thinks it owns, but doesn't.
 Anyone can issue instructions to a program, and the runtime does not know that those accounts are expected to be owned by the program.

-To check an account's validity, the program should either check the account's address against a known value or check that the account is indeed owned correctly (usually owned by the program itself).
+To check an account's validity, the program should either check the account's address against a known value, or check that the account is indeed owned correctly (usually owned by the program itself).

 One example is when programs use a sysvar account.
 Unless the program checks the